djvill/APLS/doc/README.md

   - Add a timer to the bottom-left, then speed up the video during processing "downtime" -->

-Some speakers of Pittsburgh English use a monophthongal variant of the /aw/ phoneme.
+Some speakers of Pittsburgh English pronounce the /aw/ vowel (the vowel sound in words like _out_ and _downtown_) more like "ah" (stereotyped as "_aht_" and "_dahntahn_").
-This variant, stereotyped as "_dahntahn_" for _downtown_, holds important social meanings in Pittsburgh (e.g., [Johnstone et al. 2006](https://doi.org/10.1177/0075424206290692)).
+This pronunciation is noticeable to Pittsburghers as a marker of Pittsburgh identity and social meanings like working-class status (e.g., [Johnstone et al. 2006](https://doi.org/10.1177/0075424206290692)).

+Let's say we wanted to investigate how different speakers pronounce /aw/ in different situations.
-A pretty typical data task would be to identify all tokens matching a specific linguistic context (say, /aw/ in closed syllables) and extract a set of acoustic measurements (say, [F1 and F2](https://corpus.eduhk.hk/english_pronunciation/index.php/2-2-formants-of-vowels/) at 3 timepoints).
+A pretty typical data task would be to identify all tokens (individual instances in speech) matching a specific linguistic context (for example, when /aw/ is followed by a consonant in the same syllable) and extract a set of acoustic measurements (for example, [F1 and F2](https://corpus.eduhk.hk/english_pronunciation/index.php/2-2-formants-of-vowels/) at 3 timepoints).
 Normally, performing this sort of batch acoustic measurement on a dataset this big would take hours of manual effort, even if you use state-of-the-art speech technologies for automatic speech recognition and segmental alignment.
 {: .mb-1 }